 “She said I lost 3 extra inches in my waist,” Schmid said.
 “But there’s definitely not 3 extra inches in my skirt.
 It’s not falling down.
 It’s still sitting nicely up on my waist.”

 But Dr. Herbert says any weight loss is temporary, and the only thing customers will surely lose is the $125 they paid for the wrap.
 Those who get body wraps take a risk.
-The only way to lose inches, he says, is through exercise and good nutrition.
+The only way to lose inches, dimples and shadows, he says, is through targeted gentle toning exercises …

 Dr. Herbert sums it all up very nicely there.
 But the key to remember is this…

-There’s only one way to reverse the cause of cellulite bumps and dimples.
+There’s only one way to reverse the cause of cellulite dimples, shadows and ripples.
 When you tone, firm and lift the muscles which sit under the cellulite zones – the muscles then gently push outward against the skin layer – smoothing it out and giving it a tightly toned look.

 Simple and real – it just takes a little bit of targeted work on your part.